 By: Leigh Gilmore and Elizabeth Marshall

-In this episode, authors Leigh Gilmore and Elizabeth Marshall are interviewed by Dr. Hannah McGregor on their book Witnessing Girlhood: Toward an Intersectional Tradition of Life Writing.
-McGregor is assistant professor of Publishing at Simon Fraser University and the host and producer of the podcast Secret Feminist Agenda.
+Leigh Gilmore and Elizabeth Marshall discuss their book Witnessing Girlhood: Toward an Intersectional Tradition of Life Writing with Hannah McGregor, Associate Professor of Publishing at Simon Fraser University.
+Listen here.
 This interview originally aired on Simon Fraser University's Research Hub at the Faculty of Education, Spotlight Series.
 To see the original, go here.
-You can listen to other episodes of the SHCY podcast by visiting the podcast website, or you can subscribe on Google Play and iTunes.
+You can listen to other episodes of the SHCY podcast by visiting the podcast website, or you subscribe wherever you get your podcasts.

 About Leigh Gilmore